-The teacher certification program is a highly competitive and rigorous program that offers you the opportunity to pursue a teacher certification in elementary education (grade K-6), in secondary education (grade 7-12) or in music (grade k-12).
-This certification is reciprocal in most other states.
+Teacher certification at Connecticut College is a selective and rigorous program that offers you the opportunity to pursue certification in elementary teaching (grade K-6)*, in secondary teaching (grade 7-12) or in music teaching (grade PK-12).
+These certifications are reciprocal in most other states.

-Students may apply at the end of their first year and sophomore year and are enrolled and admitted during their second year.
+Students may apply at the end of their first year and second year and are enrolled and admitted during their second year.
 To apply, students must complete an application and successfully complete the gateway course, EDU223: Foundations of Education.

-One of the assets of the teacher certification program is our emphasis on the fieldwork experience in one of our school/district partners.
-Almost all courses in the education department have a placement component of field work, internship or teaching with local elementary or secondary students.
-This gives teacher candidates the opportunity to study and explore issues and perspectives about education within the context of everyday classrooms.
-These experiences are closely supervised by a mentor teacher and monitored by a faculty member of the education department.
+One of the assets of the teacher certification program is our emphasis on clinical experience, or "fieldwork," in partner districts and schools.
+Almost all courses in the Education Department incorporate a fieldwork component, internship, or opportunity to teach or assistant teach local elementary or secondary students.
+Through these experiences, teacher candidates have the chance to explore issues and perspectives about education in the context of everyday classrooms and also to practice teaching.
+These real-world experiences are supervised closely by mentor teachers and by faculty members in the Education Department.

 Since 55 percent of our students study away or abroad through Connecticut College, the teacher certification program provides the structural flexibility for those students who want to be certified and graduate within four years and study one semester away or abroad.
 All the candidates are encouraged to work closely with their college faculty advisers and the education department’s certification officer to plan the study-away semester.